Putting Together a Unique Magical Programme

 Magicians get upset when they ask someone to “pick a card” and they say “oh, I’ve seen this one,” as if there’s only one pick-a-card trick in the world.
 But in show business the audience perception is audience reality.
 I’d argue that a general magic show should only have one pick-a-card trick, and if you do it again you need to make it feel very different.

-As with any performance, it’s about creating the best experience for the audience and the best experience doesn’t include a feeling of “oh, I’ve seen this before.”
+As with any performance, it’s about creating the best experience for the audience and the best experience doesn’t include a feeling of “oh, we’ve seen this before.”

 Your goal is to create a full programme of new, exciting, interesting, magical surprises and delights.